 - (39) a.
 Mary knows every place on earth.
-She has (even) been to BORneo! - b.
+She has (even) been to BORneo!b.
 People expected that John would win the election, followed by Bill, with Mary as a distant third.
-But then the election was won by MARY (out of all persons)! - c.
+But then the election was won by MARY (of all persons)! - c.
 John would distrust Albert SCHWEITzer!

-(39.c) is an instance of what Fauconnier (1975) has called "quantificational superlatives".
-Assuming that Albert Schweitzer is a particularly trustworthy person, (39.c) expresses that John would distrust everyone.
+Example (39c) is an instance of what Fauconnier [7] has called "quantificational superlatives".
+Assuming that Albert Schweitzer is a particularly trustworthy person, (39c) expresses that John would distrust everyone.

 The function of emphatic focus is to indicate that the proposition that is actually asserted is prima facie a particularly unlikely one with respect to the alternatives.
-This meaning component can be made explicit with particles like even or idiomatic constructions like out of all persons.
-Let us ssume that emphatic prosody indicates a particular type of assertion, emphatic assertion.
-It can be characerized to a certain degree as follows, where $p{c}q$ expresses that presupposition is less likely than presupposition q, given the information in the common ground c.
+This meaning component can be made explicit with particles like even or idiomatic constructions like of all persons.
+Let us assume that emphatic prosody indicates a particular type of assertion, emphatic assertion.
+It can be characterized to a certain degree as follows, where $p <{q} q$ expresses that prosupposition is less likely than prosupposition q, given the information in the common ground c.

-(40) Emph.Assert($\langle B,F,A \rangle$)(c) = c $\cap B(F)$, iff a) For all F' $\in A$: c $\cap B(F) <c c \cap B(F')$ b) c $\cap B(F) <c \cap \{c \cap B(F') | F' \in A\}$ current common ground c than any alternative assertion $c \cap B(F')$.
-In example (39.c), it must be considered less likely that John would distrust Albert Schweitzer than that he would distrust any other person.
+(40) Emph.Assert($\langle B, F, A \rangle$)(c) = c $\cap B(F)$, iff a) For all $F' \in A$: c $\cap B(F) <c \cap B(F')$ b) c $\cap B(F) <c \cap \{c \cap B(F') | F' \in A\}$

+Felicity condition (a) says that the assertion actually made, $c \cap B(F)$, is less likely in the current common ground c than any alternative assertion $c \cap B(F)$.
+In example (39c), it must be considered less likely that John would distrust Albert Schweitzer than that he would distrust any other person.
 Condition (b) says that the assertion actually made is less likely in c than the conjunction of all the alternative assertions.
-In example, the common ground c must support the possibility that John would distrust all other persons but still does not distrust Albert Schweitzer.
+In example (39c), the common ground c must support the possibility that John would distrust all other persons but still does not distrust Albert Schweitzer.
 Only then the proposition that John would distrust Albert Schweitzer is a truly exceptional and unlikely one.